dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 Negative
 ```

 We still get the correct answer, even though the labels have been randomized.
 Note that we also kept the format, which helps too.
-In fact, with further experimentation it seems the newer GPT models we are experimenting with are becoming more robust to even random format.
+In fact, with further experimentation, it seems the newer GPT models we are experimenting with are becoming more robust to even random formats.
 Example:

 *Prompt:*
 ```